 Celebrating Mary Ann Shadd, Canada's First Black Female Newspaper Publisher

 In his distinctive "Afrofuturist" style he's re-imagining a portrait of the American-born Shadd who worked and lived in Canada during the 1850s -60s.
 Mary Ann Shadd was a person of many hats, a writer and publisher of the Provincial Freeman newspaper, anti-slavery abolitionist, temperance movement promoter, educator, promoter of Black self-sufficiency and integration advocate and also a lawyer.
 It's hard to fathom how many glass ceilings she smashed in her time (and while raising two children!).
-If you would like to see a copy of The Provincial Freeman from August 26, 1854 please see here at the Ontario Community Newspaper Portal.
+If you would like to see online copies of The Provincial Freeman from the 1850s please see here at the Ontario Community Newspaper Portal.

 It makes sense that Adeyemi Adegbesan's mural is on Mackenzie's house as he too was an important and early local Toronto/Ontario newspaper publisher.
 One of the pleasures of this house museum is the 1840s era printing press and staff who know how to use it.
 And, just in case you're worried about the historical building, the mural itself is on vinyl.